 We periodically grant restricted stock awards, the restrictions on which typically lapse over a service period of one to four years.
 The fair value of the awards is determined on the date of grant, based on the closing price of our common stock.
-The table below presents information on our restricted stock awards for the three and six-months ended May 1, 2022, and May 2, 2021.
+The table below presents information on our restricted stock awards for the three and nine-month periods ended July 31, 2022, and August 1, 2021.